dominicshing/bcrypt-usage-sample/README.md

 ]
 ```

-## User Registration: use Bcryt for Password encyption
+## User Registration: Use Bcryt for Password Encyption

 ### Generate hashed password with salt